Questions and answers

 If your or your family’s income is low, you might be eligible for the solidarity tax credit, the work premium tax credits and the shelter allowance program.

-Are you a caregiver for someone 18 or over with a mental or physical impairment who needs help with a basic activity of daily living?
-Do you care for and live with a relative 70 or over?
-If you answered yes to either or both questions, you are a caregiver.
-We’re here to help you learn more about the tax credits you can claim.
+Do you take care of a person 18 or over who has a mental or physical impairment because of which they need assistance in carrying out a basic activity of daily living?
+Do you take care of and live with someone aged 70 or over?
+If you answered yes to either or both of these questions, you are a caregiver.
+We’re here to help you learn more about the tax credits you may be able to claim.